Skip to content

 JustifyProvide solid reasons and evidence to support an argument or conclusion.
 Persuade the examiner that you're right.

-To what extentConsider how far something is true or contributes to a particular outcome.
-You must present both sides of the argument but come to a clear conclusion.
+To what extentConsider how far a statement is true or contributes to an outcome.
+You must present multiple viewpoints and reach a clear conclusion.

 The Practical Stuff (Diagrams, Graphs & Calculations)